sylumer/automators/Automations/E-mail Reply.md

 >```

 # TextExpander Embedded Example
-This is an example showing how the AppleScript-based snippet can be included within other e-mail snippets.
+This is an example showing how the [[AppleScript]]-based snippet can be included within other e-mail snippets.

 ```plaintext
 Purchase Confirmation%key:tab%Dear %snippet:nm%,